jchristie14/htlQuiz/readme.md

 **1. What is the difference between HTTP and HTTPS?**

-HTTP stands for hypertext transfer protocol and is language of the web.
-Browsers use HTTP to connect to servers in order to render web pages.
-HTTPS stands for hypertext transfer protocol secure and is a secure connection to a trusted server.
+HTTP stands for hypertext transfer protocol and facilitates communication between the client (a home computer) and a server (the larger web).
+Browsers use HTTP to connect to servers and to render web pages.
+HTTPS stands for hypertext transfer protocol secure and is a secure encrypted connection to a trusted server.

 **2. What is the difference between HTTP GET and POST?**

 HTTP GET is a request for a webpage—the browser sends a request with limited information and receives a renderable webpage in response.
 In a POST, the browser is sending information to the server that may be stored in a database or otherwise used by the server.

 **3. What is the difference between the HTTP 2xx status codes and 4xx status codes?**

-2xx status codes are successful, 4xx status codes indicate a client-failure.
+2xx status codes indicate that the server successfully responded to the browser’s request.
+4xx status codes indicate that the server could not successfully respond to the browser’s request because of some error by the browser.

 **4. What is ajax?
 Describe a situation where it is useful.**

 Ajax is an asynchronous request made by a client to a server.
 The ajax request is independent of other elements of the page, so its completion will not slow the loading time for the rest of the page.
-Ajax is useful where part of a page may be constantly updated—such as an inset the displays weather or traffic conditions—while the rest of the page is static and does not need to be re-loaded.
+Ajax is useful when part of a page may be constantly updated—such as an inset the displays weather or traffic conditions—while the rest of the page is static and does not need to be re-loaded.
+An ajax request often returns information in the form of a JSON object, but can also return data in other forms.

 **5. What is responsive design?**

 Responsive design is web design that takes into account the fact that a page may be viewed on many different devices with different screen sizes and different technological capacities.
+An example of responsive design would be CSS rules that include media queries that dictate different dimensions for different screen sizes.

 **6. What is the difference between these 3 CSS rules?**